andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ![Multipage Question Text](images/multipage_question_text.png)

-As well, when a page break occurs in the middle of the answer categories fields, it creates more than set of answer category headings:
+As well, when a page break occurs in the middle of the answer categories fields, it creates more than one set of answer category headings:

 ![Multipage Answer Categories](images/multipage_answer_cats.png)